 It can often be easy for us to lose sight of the big picture.
 A few days of no weight loss can quickly feel like forever.
 If you are truly only on the diet for the numbers you see on the scale each day you are going to run into trouble- it’s important to have realistic expectations of what you can hopefully achieve through each round.
 Obviously you are on the diet to lose weight, but in order to get through this process you have to look at the big picture, not the number you see every single day.

-When you research, there are so many wonderful claims made about it, which really, most of them are true, it really does work amazingly well- however, when you haven’t done the diet before, sometimes you’re not aware of how the weight loss happens, or you hear things like, “you’ll lose a pound a day.”
+When you research, there are so many wonderful claims made about the hCG protocol, which really, most of them are true, it really does work amazingly well- however, when you haven’t done the diet before, sometimes you’re not aware of how the weight loss happens, or you hear things like, “you’ll lose a pound a day.”

 I will say this much- I don’t think any of us can deny that the numbers we get on the scale are a large part of the reason that we’re on the diet because if we didn’t care about the pace of our weight loss, we’d just go to some other diet that wasn’t nearly as difficult.
 So I understand that’s part of it- how quickly we’re losing weight.